-We have audited the annual consolidated financial statements of the group Selena FM Spółka Akcyjna, which comprise:
+We have audited the annual consolidated financial statements of the group Selena FM S.A. which comprise:

-• the consolidated statement of financial position as at 31 December 2018;
+• the consolidated statement of financial position as at 31 December 2019;

-and the following prepared for the financial year from 1 January to 31 December 2018:
+and the following prepared for the financial year from 1 January to 31 December 2019:

-- the consolidated income statement; - the consolidated statement of comprehensive income; - the consolidated statement of changes in equity - the consolidated statement of cash flows, and - accounting policies and additional notes and explanations.
+- the consolidated income statement; - the consolidated statement of comprehensive income; - the consolidated statement of changes in equity; - the consolidated statement of cash flows, and - the notes comprising a description of the adopted accounting policies and other explanations.